kahara/vushf-exporter/README.md

 ## Screenshot!

-Need to trick Grafana to use same color for each band in both panels, but
+Top row from left to right shows totals for 90m, 3h, and 6h.
+Y-axis is logarithmic, and the dashed line shows 50% waterline.

-anyway:
+Would be nice if bands were in frequency order, but that's hardly fatal:

 ![Screenshot](screenshot-1.png)